-- Routine check up if you have a family history of colon polyps or colon cancer
+- Routine check-up if you have a family history of colon polyps or colon cancer

 It is suggested that all people undergo a routine colonoscopy around age 50 and every ten years thereafter to catch polyps before they turn cancerous.

-How to Prepare for a Colonoscopy?
+How can You Prepare for a Colonoscopy?

 Prior to receiving a colonoscopy, the colon must be completely cleaned for the colonoscopy to be thorough and safe.
 To prepare for the colonoscopy you must follow a liquid diet one day before your procedure.
-Your physician in Philadelphia will give you the following information to prepare for your procedure:
+Your physician will give you the following information to prepare for your procedure:

 - Stop eating solid foods and drink only clear fluids one to two days before the colonoscopy.
-Some approved foods and liquids include water, tea, coffee, cleared broths and gelatin.
+Some approved foods and liquids include water, tea, coffee, cleared broths, and gelatin.